S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 ###The following variables are reported in the tidy data set.

--"Subject" (1 through 30)
+- "Subject" (1 through 30)

--"Activity" (1 through 6 for each subject)
+- "Activity" (1 through 6 for each subject)

--Mean and Std Dev of X, Y and Z components of the timeBodyAccelerometer:
+- Mean and Std Dev of X, Y and Z components of the timeBodyAccelerometer:

 "timeBodyAccelerometer-mean()-X"